klarsen1/NBA_RANKINGS/readme.md

 -   Performance -- e.g., win percentages, previous match-ups.
 -   Circumstances -- e.g., travel, rest, home-count advantage

-For the stats-oriented readers, here's how this works: the underlying predictive variables were multiplied by their respective coefficients, and then aggregated to get the group contributions to the predicted log-odds.
+Here's how this works: the underlying predictive variables were multiplied by their respective coefficients, and then aggregated to get the group contributions to the predicted log-odds.
 The CSV file called score\_decomp\_2016\_MM\_DD contains this information.
 The code below shows how to use this file:

 ``` r
 library(tidyr)